 The second option fares no better.
-On this option, p and q determine the same entities, and so 'the proposition that first-order logic is undecidable' or 'that first-order logic is undecidable' designate the same entities.
-Thus, we may as well assume that they both designate only the proposition that first-order logic is undecidable, (as seems independently plausible, especially in light of what was said about the first option above).
-So (2) claims that (7a') and (7b') may differ in truth value at a circumstance because (7a') requires for its truth at a circumstance that o, R, and the proposition that first-order logic is undecidable be arranged one way at the circumstance; and (7b') requires for its truth at a circumstance that o, R, and the proposition that firstorder logic is undecidable be arranged in a different way at the circumstance.
+On this option, p and q determine the same entities, and so 'the proposition that first order logic is undecidable' and 'that first order logic is undecidable' designate the same entities.
+Thus, we may as well assume that they both designate only the proposition that first order logic is undecidable, (as seems independently plausible, especially in light of what was said about the first option above).
+So 2) claims that 7a' and 7b' may differ in truth value at a circumstance because 7a' requires for its truth at a circumstance that o, R and the proposition that first order logic is undecidable be arranged one way at the circumstance; and 7b' requires for its truth at a circumstance that o, R and the proposition that first order logic is undecidable be arranged in a different way at the circumstance.
 But this is implausible in the extreme!
 This would mean that these propositions may differ in truth value (at a circumstance) for the same reason that the proposition that Tom loves Sue and the proposition that Sue loves Tom (sadly) may differ in truth value at a circumstance.
 In both cases, the two propositions require for their truth (at a circumstance) that the same things be arranged differently (at the circumstance).
-But in the case of (7a') and (7b'), what could these two different arrangements of the same things (Amy, the remembers relation, and the proposition that first-order logic is undecidable) be?
-One of these arrangements presumably would be Amy standing in the remembers relation to the proposition that first-order logic is undecidable.
+But in the case of 7a' and 7b', what could these two different arrangements of the same things (Amy, the remembers relation and the proposition that first order logic is undecidable) be?
+One of these arrangements presumably would be Amy standing in the remembers relation to the proposition that first order logic is undecidable.
 But what would the other arrangement of these elements be?
 It seems to me there is no remotely plausible answer to this question.

-Supposing that 'the proposition that first-order logic is undecidable' and 'that first-order logic is undecidable' make different contributions to the propositions expressed by (7a) and (7b) (respectively) and that this is how/why the propositions expressed by those sentences may differ in truth value (at a circumstance) leads to options (1) and (2) above as to precisely how the difference may come about.
+Supposing that 'the proposition that first order logic is undecidable' and 'that first order logic is undecidable' make different contributions to the propositions expressed by 7a and 7b (respectively) and that this is how/why the propositions expressed by those sentences may differ in truth value (at a circumstance) leads to options 1) and 2) above as to precisely how the difference may come about.
 We have now seen that neither option is viable.
-I conclude that holding that the propositional contributions of 'the proposition that first-order logic is undecidable' and 'that first-order logic is undecidable' are distinct does not explain why (7a) and (7b) can diverge in truth value.
+I conclude that holding that the propositional contributions of 'the proposition that first order logic is undecidable' and 'that first order logic is undecidable' are distinct does not explain why 7a and 7b can diverge in truth value.